noncesense-research-lab/noncesense-research-lab.github.io/README.md

 -  [SerHack](https://github.com/serhack)
 -  [NeffMallon](https://github.com/neffmallon)

-Special thanks to the many denizens of #monero-reserach-lab and #noncense-research-lab that have shared their ideas, experience, and perspectives during fascinating discussions
+Special thanks to the many denizens of #monero-reserach-lab and #noncesense-research-lab that have shared their ideas, experience, and perspectives during fascinating discussions

 ## Selected Projects & Results